 Lithuania is a member of the World Trade Organisation (since 2001), the member of the European Union and NATO (from 2004).
-In 2007 it joined the Schengen area and in 2015 became the Eurozone member.
+In 2007 it joined the Schengen area and in 2018 became OECD member.

 Lithuania is a transit country with a well-developed road and rail infrastructure, and four international airports.
-Freight train Vikingas, connecting the Baltic and the Black Seas, in 2014 was awarded with BESTFACT research programme award of the European Union as the Best Green logistics and multi-modal transportation project.
-The country has two railway systems – the European (1435 mm) and the Russian (1,520 mm) gauge.
+Freight train Vikingas, connecting the Baltic and the Black Seas, is on of the Best Green logistics and multi-modal transportation project.
+The country has two railway systems – the European (1435 mm) Est standart – Russian (1,520 mm) gauge.

 As many as two of the ten most important European Union transport corridors cross the territory of Lithuania: I North-South corridor connecting Estonia, Latvia, Lithuania, Poland and Kaliningrad (IA branch), and IX East-West corridor connecting the Ukraine, Belarus, Lithuania and Kaliningrad (IXD branch).

 European transport corridors I and IX are used for carriage of about 80 percent of all transit freight through Lithuania.
 Most transit freight is transported by rail – about 60 percent of all cargo in transit through Lithuania!
 The largest flows of goods in international transport market are goods destined to Russia and Belarus with a turnover of more than 40% of all international freight.

 Direct rail routes link Lithuania with Russia, Belarus, Latvia and Estonia, Poland and Germany.
 Rail is used to transport oil products, fertilizers, mineral products, metals, wood, vegetable products, a variety of small cargo, frozen products, cargo in containers, computers.